uclalawcovid19behindbars/custodial_mortality_project/README.md

 [![logo](logo.svg)](https://uclacovidbehindbars.org/)

 ## 2020 Change in State Prison Mortality

 The [UCLA Law COVID Behind Bars Data Project](https://uclacovidbehindbars.org/), launched in March 2020, tracks the spread and impact of COVID in American carceral facilities and advocates for greater transparency and accountability around the pandemic response of the carceral system.

 Alongside our [core data](https://github.com/uclalawcovid19behindbars/data), our project gathers and processes data on deaths and demographics in state prisons.
 We intend to use this data to estimate the 2020 change in all-cause mortality amongst state prison populations.
-Currently, we have custodial decedent data available for 35 U.S. state prison systems.
+Currently, we currently have custodial decedent data available through 2020 for 35 U.S. state prison systems.

 ## Legislative and oversight background